deloachtech/zepher-symfony/README.md

 This Symfony bundle implements many of the procedures defined in the docs.
 See the `config/packages/zepher.yaml` for settings that are specific to this installation.

 The only logic you'll have to implement is when a new account is created.

-    # When your application creates a new account:

-    1. Inject the DeLoachTech\ZepherBundle\AccessService into your sevice or controller.
-    2. Use the createAccount() method to initiate the new accounts existence in the access table.
+You have two options, Dispatch the `DeLoachTech\ZepherBundle\Event\AccountCreatedEvent`, _or_ Create the new access record using the `DeLoachTech\ZepherBundle\AccessService`.

 The online documentation can be used for most everything else.